Animal Products

 Eggs + Pork

 Hens are cage-free, with access to outdoors and organic feed.
+Gestation crates are heavily restricted for pregnant sows and adequate space must be provided.

 USDA